MGTheTrain/cardano-blockchain-sample/README.md

 ## Summary

-Sample repository demonstrating how to utilize the Cardano blockchain in order to write smart contracts
+Sample repository demonstrating how to operate on Cardano nodes and Cardano wallets.

 ## References